benjann/geoplot/README.md

 Main changes:

+    13jul2024
+    geoplot:
+    - option title() in inset(), zoom(), glegend(), slegend(), and sbar() can now be repeated to create multiple titles; furthermore, title() now supports multiline specifications, has a position() suboption for flexible positioning, and supports textbox rendering options
+    geoframe:
+    - now using command __rm_dir rather than mata function path_remove() to delete tempdir when translating/importing shapes from zipfile
+    - geoframe translate/convert without option -toframe- displayed an invalid geoframe create message; this is fixed

     11jul2024
     - suboption title() added to zoom()
     - glegend() can now create legend keys with composite symbols from several